-New York State is in Phase 2 of reopening production, which allows some film and production to resume, as well as set construction.
-The state is opening on a county- and industry-specific basis.
+New York State is in Phase 4 of reopening production, which allows film production to resume.
 Visit the film office page of the Empire State Development office for updated information.

-Oklahoma’s Film and Music Office is moving in lockstep with a statewide phased reopening plan, setting up a page to specifically address reopening production in Oklahoma.
-A more detailed PDF guide to COVID production from the film office entitled Filming During COVID-19: Considerations for Oklahoma Filmmaking, and addresses special policies and procedures to reduce risk by film department, including: Art Department, Craft Services, Hair & Makeup, Casting, Location Scouting and Transpo… it even addresses considerations for minors.
+A detailed guide to COVID production from the film office entitled Filming During COVID-19: Considerations for Oklahoma Filmmaking was released in the early days of the pandemic.
+You may still find these guidelines useful for safely starting production in the state.
+It addresses special policies and procedures to reduce risk by film department, including: Art Department, Craft Services, Hair & Makeup, Casting, Location Scouting, Transportation and also addresses considerations for minors.

-Reopened for production on May 11, 2020, the Oregon Media Production Association (OMPA) has posted its protocols for safe production in the wake of the COVID-19 outbreak on its website.
+Oregon’s doors are completely open for production.
+COVID restrictions were lifted state wide mid-2021, though some localities may have mandates.
+The Oregon Media Production Association (OMPA) posts the latest updates for safe production in the wake of the COVID-19 outbreak on its website.

 The state production guidelines were developed with the input of crew workers, actors, production companies, OMPA, Oregon Film and the Portland Film Office; they incorporate the industry white paper as a starting point.
 All Oregon productions are asked to have a written Health & Safety Plan that lays out specific procedures for adhering to the Oregon protocols and keeping crew and cast safe.
 The Oregon Protocols expressly do not override any “union, guild, government agency or local jurisdiction guidelines, or guidelines and regulations from insurance companies, production companies and studios & networks.”

-Reopened for production, but no specific state production guidelines in place or planned.
+Open for production, with no specific state production guidelines in place or planned.

 Per the film office, any restrictions or provisions are being decided at the local level, so production is encouraged to connect with local government officials for permitting and information.

-You can download a PDF of Texas state production guidelines here.
-Stay posted on the most up-to-date picture of production resources from the Texas Film Commission at the Texas Film Commission Coronavirus Advisory page.
+Stay posted on the most up-to-date picture of production resources from the Texas Film Commission at the Texas Film Commission Coronavirus Resource and Response Page.

 Do you know of other states with published COVID-19 production guidelines?